pachterlab/splitcode-tutorial/docs/source/tutorials_splitseq.rst

    r2_r3.txt$   1          r2      round2_3  2          1,48,56
    r2_r3.txt$   1          r3      round2_3  2          1,10,18

-Note that the ``$`` means to treat each barcode sequence as its own individual tag and we use ``minFindsG`` to specify that the round 1 barcodes must be found once and the round 2+3 barcodes msut be found twice.
+Note that the ``$`` means to treat each barcode sequence as its own individual tag and we use ``minFindsG`` to specify that the round 1 barcodes must be found once and the round 2+3 barcodes must be found twice.
 We then run the following:

 .. code-block:: shell